 Essential Cleansing oil This, too, is from Sahajan.
 I am using this oil every day.
 I tend to prefer oils for cleansing makeup and residues, except for the summer months when my skin is much less dry.
 This one does the job well.
 By the way, I have been loving everything I have tried from Sahajan so far.
 In the following weeks, I will add what I can recommend from them for sensitive skin (basically, what I have used and benefited from, for my sensitive, redness-prone skin).

 Vata Toner by Paavani Ayurveda Most toners would further dry out the Vata skin.
 This one, with chamomile, calendula and comfrey will heal dry, damaged skin while restoring, and nourishing the lipid linings of skin cells.
 Paavani has a whole section for Vata friendly products.
 I like the minimalism on the website, too.
+Get a discount when you type Ivy10 at checkout.
 Enjoy!

 Superfood Serum by Graydon I discovered this brand last summer, thanks to Credo, my favourite place to shop for clean skin and hair care products, and since then, I have been in love.
 I constantly brag about the Berry Rich Face and Eye Cream on Instagram, but I think this Superfood Dry Skin Serum has become another favourite.
 It is hydrating but light; gives a glow without looking all dolled up, and it smells lovely but not overpowering.
 After typing your shipping address, add the code SMT15 for your discount.